weniv/En_pythonbest20/src/pages/question19.md

 ## Explanation for Input and Output

-Given an array of fish weights, if we have [45, 5, 3, 15] and K is 100, the minimum number of fish required to meet the weight is 4 with 45, 45, 5, and 5.
+When an array of fish weights [45, 5, 3, 15] is entered and K is 100, there are several combinations that satisfy 100.
+Among them, the minimum number of fish required to meet the K is 4(45, 45, 5, and 5).